Admission Documentation Requirements

 A Medical History and Physical Examination Report

-Other documents required when an individual transfers to our medical care facility includes:
+Other documents required when an individual transfers to our medical care facility include:

-- Face Sheet/Demographics pages-this is a page that has all your loved one’s information such as address, contact numbers, all insurance information, emergency contacts, social security number, birth date, etc.
+- Face Sheet/demographic information: This is a page that has all your loved one’s information such as address, contact numbers, all insurance information, emergency contacts, social security number, birth date, etc.

 - PAS/ARR Level 1-this is Form 3877*

 - Photo copies of the front and back of all insurance cards